imanuelcostigan/dataonderivatives/README.md

 devtools::install_github("imanuelcostigan/dataonderivatives")
 ```

-My intention is to submit this package to [CRAN](http://cran.rstudio.com) shortly.
+My intention is to submit this package to [CRAN](http://cran.rstudio.com) soon.

 ## Usage